Skip navigation

 What is a red blood cell (RBC) count?

 A red blood cell (RBC) count measures the number of red blood cells, also known as erythrocytes, in your blood.
-Red blood cells carry oxygen from your lungs to every cell in your body.
-Your cells need oxygen to grow, reproduce, and stay healthy.
+Red blood cells are made in your bone marrow, the spongy tissue inside your large bones.
+They contain hemoglobin, an iron-rich protein that carries oxygen from your lungs to every cell in your body.
+Your cells need oxygen to grow, reproduce, and make energy for you to function.
 An RBC count that is higher or lower than normal is often the first sign of an illness.
-So the test may allow you to get treatment even before you have symptoms.
+So, the test may allow you to get treatment even before you have symptoms.

 What is it used for?

-A red blood cell (RBC) count is almost always part of a complete blood count, a group of tests that measure many different parts and features of your blood.
+A red blood cell (RBC) count is almost always part of a complete blood count (CBC), a group of tests that measures the number and type of cells in your blood.
 The RBC measurement is used to help diagnose red blood cell disorders, such as anemia, a condition in which your body does not make enough healthy red blood cells.

 Why do I need a red blood cell count?

-You may get this test as part of a complete blood count, which is often included in a routine checkup.
-You may also need this test if you have symptoms of a low or high red blood cell count.
+You may get this test as part of a CBC, which is often included in a routine checkup.
+You may also need this test if you are getting treatment that might affect your blood cell counts, such as chemotherapy, to monitor health conditions, such as chronic kidney disease, or if you have symptoms of a low or high red blood cell count.

 What happens during a red blood cell count?